Purdue vs. Northwestern NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Boilermakers have been favored by 11 points or more two times this season and covered the spread in one of them.

-- Purdue's games this year have eclipsed the over/under three times in 10 opportunities (30%).
+- Purdue's games this year have gone over the total in three out of 10 opportunities (30%).

-- When Purdue picks up more than 422.2 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Purdue picks up more than 422.2 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Boilermakers have 15 turnovers this season, equal to the number of takeaways for the Wildcats.
+- The Boilermakers have 15 giveaways this season, while the Wildcats have 15 takeaways .

 - Find the latest spread and moneyline odds for Purdue at SISportsbook.